BLSQ/openhexa-toolbox/docs/iaso.md

 ```

 You can as well provide additional parameters to the method to filter on desired values as key value arguments.
-You can have an overview on the arguments you can filter on.
+You can have an overview on the arguments you can filter on API documentation of IASO.